CavemanTechandGamming/The-System-LARP/docs/13-skills/artisan/gathering-skills/mining.md

 - **Level 10: Journeyman Miner** - Growing expertise in mining and ability to identify more complex mineral types.
 Journeyman Miners are recognized for their skill and may begin taking on apprentices.
 - **Level 15: Master Miner** - Exceptional skill in mining and ability to identify rare mineral types.
 Master Miners are highly respected and can teach advanced techniques.
 - **Level 18: Grand Master Miner** - Legendary skill in mining and ability to identify legendary mineral types.
 Grand Masters can develop new techniques and teach advanced methods.
-- **Level 20: Artisan Legend** - Creation of legendary mineral supplies and ability to influence the future of mining.
-Artisan Legends can identify and extract mineral types that combine multiple properties.
+- **Level 20: Legendary Artisan Miner** - Creation of legendary mineral supplies and ability to influence the future of mining.
+Legendary Artisan Miners can create masterpieces that combine multiple disciplines and may develop entirely new approaches to their craft.
+Their influence shapes the future of mining itself.

 ## Level Bonuses
 | Level | Production Points | Abilities |